 NSAIDs (non-steroidal anti-inflammatory drugs) like Ibuprofen limit your blood’s ability to clot, which can cause you to bruise more easily.
 Anticoagulants and certain antibiotics also react poorly to Botox injections.
 If you are taking any medications (like aspirin) for an ongoing condition, inform your doctor immediately.

 This also applies to vitamin supplements.
-While you can take supplements to offset the immediate short-term effects of dermal fillers like Botox, you should consult your doctor or nutritionist about how specific vitamins may affect your treatment or recovery.
+While you can take supplements to offset the immediate short-term effects of injections like Botox, you should consult your doctor or nutritionist about how specific vitamins may affect your treatment or recovery.
 Specific vitamin supplements may be allowed depending on your general health at the time of your treatment.

 Any other concerns you may have about post-operative bruising and recovery can be discussed with your doctor.
 If any severe side effects occur or your bruising lasts longer than a week, call your doctor immediately.